Lawrence Elwell

 A Bright Spot in the War: Humanitarian Evacuation of North Korean Refugees

-Despite all the horrors he witnessed while serving in Korea, Lawrence Elwell describes witnessing the evacuation of 97,000 North Korean refugees from Korea to the United States.
-He muses that they almost depopulated North Korea in doing so.
-He shares meeting some of these refuses who were successfully settled in the Dallas, TX area.
+Lawrence Elwell, despite all the horrors he witnessed while serving in Korea, describes witnessing the evacuation of ninety-seven thousand North Korean refugees from Korea to the United States.
+He muses they almost depopulated North Korea in doing so.
+He recalls meeting some of those refuges who were successfully settled in the Dallas, Texas, area.

 Share YouTube: